bytebase/bytebase.com/content/blog/neon-vs-supabase.md

 If you want a Postgres database without whistles and bells, Neon is almost the perfect database a developer would desire.
 It has serverless, branching, auto-scaling.

-If you don't care too much about the underlying database technology and want to build a full-stack application, Supabase has everything you need.
+If you don't care too much about the Postgres genre and want to build a full-stack application, Supabase has everything you need.
 It has database, auth, API.
 In the future, it could also be possible that Supabase offers Neon as a database option.

 <HintBlock type="info">